PabloGilabert62/Dunder-Mifflin-React/README.md

 ## Features
+The app is adapted for a screen of 1920x1080px Adaptation for 1366x768 and smartphones incoming!

 - /start to see a quick introduction to the app
 - /prods to see all the products with categories
 - /all shows all the products